UKCloud/documentation/articles/openshift/oshift-sco.md

 With UKCloud for Managed OpenShift, we deploy an OpenShift cluster that contains multiple nodes: master nodes for the control plane, infrastructure nodes for additional services, such as ingress controllers, metrics, developer console and aggregated logging, and application nodes for your containerised applications.

 > [!NOTE]
 > An operational OpenShift cluster requires a minimum of three master nodes to provide the control plane and we recommend a minimum of two infrastructure nodes to provide additional services, such as ingress controllers, metrics, developer console and aggregated logging.
-You'll need at least one application node to run your application and recommend a minimum of two nodes for resilience.
+You'll need at least one application node to run your application and we recommend a minimum of two nodes for resilience.

 #### Master nodes